How Nestarc Webhooks handles your data.

 How we use information

-We use account and configuration data to provision workspaces, authenticate users via Google OAuth, issue and validate API credentials (API keys are stored as SHA-256 hashes; the plaintext key is shown only at creation or rotation), deliver webhook events to your configured endpoints, surface delivery logs, and enforce security controls such as endpoint circuit breakers and SSRF protection.
+We use account and configuration data to provision workspaces, authenticate users via Google or GitHub OAuth, issue and validate API credentials (API keys are stored as SHA-256 hashes; the plaintext key is shown only at creation or rotation), deliver webhook events to your configured endpoints, surface delivery logs, and enforce security controls such as endpoint circuit breakers and SSRF protection.

 We use contact information to send product notices, access-related messages, team invitations (via email), failure and endpoint-disabled notifications (via email or Slack, depending on your notification settings), support responses, and billing updates.